Grotesqqque: Production

-On July 5, 2024, during the CloverWorks industry panel at Anime Expo 2024, the studio teased an original film titled Grotesque that would be directed by Atsushi Nishigori and set to release in 2025.
-The film is set to be co-produced by JOEN, a production company jointly established by CloverWorks, Aniplex, Wit Studio, and Shueisha in 2022 to streamline the production and planning of various media of anime, and provide a better business model between the animation studios involved.
-CloverWorks would later announce further details of the film during their panel at Anime Expo 2025, revealing it is an omnibus film and has been renamed to Grotesqqque, and its release date has been delayed to 2026.
+On July 5, 2024, during the CloverWorks industry panel at Anime Expo 2024, the studio teased an original film titled Grotesque that would be directed by Atsushi Nishigori and initially scheduled to release in 2025.
+The film is distributed by Aniplex and JOEN.
+CloverWorks would later announce further details of the film during their panel at Anime Expo 2025, revealing it is an omnibus film renamed to Grotesqqque, and has been delayed to a 2026 release.